BaptisteCrouzet/DarkTheme-The-New/README.md

         <img src="https://github.com/BaptisteCrouzet/DarkTheme-The-New/blob/develop/assets/logo@0,25x.jpg?raw=true" alt="logo">
     </a>
 </div>
-# Dark Theme - The New 🌙

 **Dark Theme - The New** is a sleek and modern dark theme for Visual Studio Code.
 It's been crafted with a keen eye for detail to provide a comfortable and delightful coding experience.
 This theme is perfect for those late-night coding sessions, and for anyone who prefers a darker, more muted color palette.

 ## Features 🌟